The Wigner Current for Open Quantum Systems: Harmonic and Duffing Oscillator Wigner Currents

-Figure~\ref{fig:figure1} shows snapshots of the evolving Wigner function and associated flow ${\mathbf{J}}={\mathbf{J}}_{\mathrm{HO}}+{\mathbf{J}}_{\mathrm{env}}$ for the harmonic oscillator initially in an $N=2$ Fock state~\cite{bauke11} and in the presence of a zero temperature bath; the damping rate is chosen to be $\gamma=0.01$.
-A unit area square corresponding to Planck's constant $\hbar$ in our dimensionless units is indicated at the bottom right of each figure to give the scale, while the arrow legend at the top left of each figure indicates the scale for the flow vector field.
-The snapshot times are given in multiples of the free oscillation period $\tau = 2\pi / \omega_0=2\pi t_0$.
-Figure~\ref{fig:figure2} shows the same evolving Wigner function snapshots as in Fig.~\ref{fig:figure1} but with just the environmental diffusion flow ${\mathbf{J}}_{\mathrm{diff}}$ (\ref{dimlessdifffloweq}) indicated.
+Figure~\ref{fig:figure1} shows snapshots of the evolving Wigner function and associated current ${\mathbf{J}}={\mathbf{J}}_{\mathrm{HO}}+{\mathbf{J}}_{\mathrm{env}}$ for the harmonic oscillator initially in an initial superposition of coherent states separated by $x=6$; the snapshot times are given in multiples of the free oscillation period $\tau = 2\pi/\omega_0=2\pi t_0$.
+The damping rate is chosen to be $\gamma=0.01$ and the bath temperature is set to zero.
+Regions color-coded blue correspond to positive Wigner function value, red regions correspond to negative Wigner function value, while the local color density gives a measure of the Wigner function magnitude.
+A unit area square corresponding to Planck's constant $\hbar$ in our dimensionless units is indicated at the bottom right of each figure to give the scale, while the arrow legend at the top left of each figure indicates the scale for the current vector field.
+Figure~\ref{fig:figure2} shows the same evolving Wigner function snapshots as in Fig.~\ref{fig:figure1} but with just the environmental diffusion current ${\mathbf{J}}_{\mathrm{diff}}$ (\ref{dimlessdifffloweq}) indicated.
+In the final indicated snapshots corresponding to $t=100\tau$ [Figs.~\ref{fig:figure1}-\ref{fig:figure2}(c)], the Wigner function and current hardly change between subsequent snapshots separated by a free oscillation period, indicating that the system dynamics has reached a steady state to a good approximation.
+This is to be expected given that $\gamma t=2 \pi$, i.e., the final snapshot time is approximately six times longer than the harmonic oscillator relaxation time.

-Figures~\ref{fig:figure3} and~\ref{fig:figure4} show snapshots of the evolving Wigner function and associated full and environmental diffusion flows, respectively, for the harmonic oscillator in an initial superposition of coherent states separated by $x=4$; the damping rate is $\gamma=0.01$ and the bath temperature $T=0$.

-In the final indicated snapshots corresponding to $t=100\tau$ [Figs.~\ref{fig:figure1}-\ref{fig:figure4}(c)], the Wigner function and flows hardly change between subsequent snapshots separated by a free oscillation period (see also the strobe videos~\cite{youtubeplaylist}), indicating that the system dynamics has reached a steady state to a good approximaton.
-This is to be expected given that $\gamma t=2 \pi$, i.e., final the snapshot time is approximately six times longer than the harmonic oscillator relaxation time.